Sadiavahy Rebellion

 The Sadiavahy rebellion was anti-colonial uprisings that broke out in southern and western Madagascar between 1915–1917.
 These revolts, though smaller than the Menalamba rebellion, expressed widespread resistance to the French colonial system, particularly its heavy taxation, forced labour and suppression of free speech and dissent.

 Background

 The Sadiavahy movement emerged in the Southern Madagascar (Ampanihy, Ampotaka, Ambovombe) recently conquered by the French colonialists.
 Most tribes of the South were independent from the Hova rule and not used to taxation and forced labour.
 It was primarily composed of peasants led by regional clan chiefs such as Fanolahy, Tsirekitsy, Masikavelo, and Mahatomby.

 Causes

-The main grievances that triggered the uprisings included famine, excessive tazes imposed by the French colonial administration, forced labour, and the arrest and repression of those who criticized colonial policies.
+The main grievances that triggered the uprisings included famine, excessive taxes imposed by the French colonial administration, forced labour, and the arrest and repression of those who criticized colonial policies.
 Such conditions created deep unrest, especially in rural communities where traditional leaders were increasingly marginalized.

 Objectives

-The rebels sought to expel the French colonizers from their tribal territory and bolish colonial taxes and forced labour.
+The rebels sought to expel the French colonizers from their tribal territory and abolish colonial taxes and forced labour.